cedadev/ceda-tools-MCP/README.md

 ```

 once that is done, open copilot in vs code and click the bottom on the bottom left of the input box.
 Here select Agent.
-Once agent is selected, click the tools idon on the bottom right (to the left of send). here scroll to the bottom of the Configure Tools menu and look for `ecommerce_tools`.
+Once agent is selected, click the tools icon on the bottom right (to the left of send). here scroll to the bottom of the Configure Tools menu and look for `ceda-tools`.
 Tick that box if it isn't already.
-Within ecommerce_tools, there should be a list of all of the tools created in the tutorial.
+Within ceda-tools, there should be a list of all of the tools created in the tutorial.

-Once this has been selected, you can ask the chatbot for information, e.g: `What customer IDs match the name Alice Johnson?` and it should run a tool and ask you permission to do so.
+Once this has been selected, you can ask the chatbot for information, and it should run a tool and ask you permission to do so.

 For more information on MCP in VS Code, see here: